JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7982 days**.

-And here is a just a random fact -  **Approximately 18 billion disposable diapers end up in landfills each year.
-These diapers can takes as long as 500 years to finally decompose**.
+And here is a just a random fact -  **In approximately 18 months, the papaya tree can grow to be 20 feet tall**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)